 Unfortunately, the same instinct can also affect our behaviour in unwanted ways and inhibits us acting in our own best way.
 When we perform unconscious bias in the workplace it can mean that we are also losing the best interests of the company in which we represent.

 Grouping people can lead us to make assumptions that are, in a lot of cases, wrong or detrimental to the person in question and/or the person thinking it.
 This leads to treating them differently based on those biases.
-Even if we don’t we may not consciously believe in these stereotypes, unfortunately our brain has a natural tendency to rely on them.
+Even if we do not consciously believe in these stereotypes, our brain has a natural tendency to rely on them.
 This is why it is ever so more important to look at our actions and think twice before making choices or decisions.

 How to Become an Ally

 Being an ally helps create a more equal society and brings the Trailblazer Community together.
 When all groups come together, those who are underrepresented and those who are not, the world is stronger, happier and a more productive place.
 We all learn, grow, and find our voices when practicing the characteristics of being an ally.
 Being an ally empowers others and is also empowering.
-We need to stand together as allies so that we create an unstoppable movement to drive tangible societal change.
-A change which is ever so more clearly needed.
+We need to stand together as allies so that we create an unstoppable movement to drive tangible societal change – a change which is ever so clearly needed.

 We have the chance now to stand by these people and show them that they have allies who ARE going to stand up, ensure their rights are not breached and rid the world, one step at a time, from this terrible behaviour.
 No one is powerless, however, they have an added power through you, their ally.